redmyt/team-workflow-mockup/README.md

 * Use lower-case and hyphens "-" for .scss and .pug files and folders

-* Use "the same line bracer style" for .js files
+* Use "the same line braces style" for .js files

 * Use double quotes syntax

-* Implement two person code peer review
+* Implement two person code peer-review

 * Deprecated nonsense commit messages